baptaste/github-repo-finder/README.md

 # Github Repo Finder

-Simple react app that helps you to find any repos presents on github by consuming its API.
+Simple react app that helps you to find any repos or user presents on GitHub.

-Build with react (using hooks).
+Build with react (GitHub API).

 ## Stack